RI-imaging/qpimage/docs/index.rst

 Qpimage is a Python3 library that provides a convenient interface to many common functionalities that are used in quantitative phase imaging.
-This is the documentaion of qpimage version |release|.
+This is the documentation of qpimage version |release|.

 .. toctree::
    :maxdepth: 4